Open NowNon-Profit

 What is the Comprehensive Primary Health Care - ACCHS Division of Service Delivery?

-The Comprehensive Primary Health Care - ACCHS Division of Service Delivery is a non-profit grant offered by Department of Health, Disability and Ageing in Australia, providing Up to $28M in funding.
-This grant opportunity provides funding under the Indigenous Australians’ Health Programme Comprehensive Primary Health Care stream to selected Aboriginal community-controlled health services.
-It supports sustainable, culturally safe and integrated primary health care delivery for First Nations people in eligible communities.
+The Comprehensive Primary Health Care - ACCHS Division of Service Delivery is a non-profit grant offered by Department of Health, Disability and Ageing in Australia.
+This grant opportunity provides funding under the Indigenous Australians’ Health Programme Comprehensive Primary Health Care stream to selected Aboriginal community-controlled health services in local communities.
+It supports sustainable, culturally safe, multidisciplinary and integrated primary health care for First Nations people.

 2